 Netopeer is a set of NETCONF tools built on the libnetconf (https://github.com/CESNET/libnetconf) library.
-It allows operators to connect to their NETCONF-enabled devices as well as developers to allow control their devices via NETCONF.
+It allows developers to control their devices via NETCONF and operators to connect to their NETCONF-enabled devices.

 5.2.1 libnetconf

 libnetconf is a NETCONF library in C intended for building NETCONF clients and servers.
 It provides basic functions to connect NETCONF client and server to each other via SSH, to send and receive NETCONF messages and to store and work with the configuration data in a datastore. libnetconf implements the NETCONF protocol introduced by IETF. libnetconf is maintained and further developed by the Tools for Monitoring and Configuration department of CESNET.